 Make Math Extra Sweet and Fun With Blueberries for Sal Math Activity.
+This blueberries for sal activity helps teach kids how we compare numbers in kindergarten math.
+This greater than less than games is perfect for young learners to sneak in some blueberry math.
 Blueberries For Sal has been a perennial favorite for children for many years.
 I have to confess, as popular as it seems to be, I never read it until I had children of my own.
 It’s one of our favorite books when warmer weather hits.
 We love to read it before we head out berry picking!
 The book is also a perfect introduction to the concept of hibernation in fall.
 I put together a simple math game that kids love, in order to pack a bit more learning into our story time.
 Read on to check it out!

 Robert McCloskey wrote and illustrated Blueberries For Sal, which was originally published in 1948.
 The book chronicles the adventures of young Sal and her mother, as well as a bear duo of mama and cub.
 The text is fairly simple, but has significant substance, making it a great choice for kids who like a longer read aloud.

 Blueberries for sal worksheet